excellalabs/docker-workshop-1/README.md

 ## Part 2.
 Build your own container for an app

 1. Ctrl-C to stop the container.
 In the start/ directory, create a new file in the source directory called `Dockerfile` (no extension).
 We will continue to use the sample app in this folder for Dockerizing.
+Put the follow into this file:

       ```
       FROM microsoft/dotnet:1.0.1-sdk-projectjson